Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 As the seriousness/dramatic depth of the plot increased, the volume of the books began to swell, reaching its peak in the fifth one.

 Given the scope of the plot (the number of events, characters, and their storylines), this growth was logical and justified.
-However, in the sixth and seventh books, Rowling returned to the length of the fourth, which inevitably led to a rushed narrative and the loss of important details.
+However, in the sixth and seventh books, Rowling returned to the length of the fourth, which inevitably led to a rushed narrative and the loss of essential details.
 As a result, this led to a poor tying up of plot threads in the seventh book and weak justification for the events of the final hour of the Battle of Hogwarts: from the principles of wand magic and the logic of the Resurrection Stone, to the quiet deaths of important characters who "just died in battle".

 In my opinion, for the same reasons, at the end of the seventh book, the reader is sequentially presented with: